 In a sea of wedding industry competition, the way in which you present your business online (your website, your storefront, your photos), respond to initial inquiries and communicate with your couples has everything to do with finding and working with the couples you want to be doing business with.
 The topic at hand deserves a book, but because we doubt you have time for all that, we’re going to lay out the top 5 must-dos to closing the sale faster.

 1. Be the First to Reply (Within an Hour If Possible)

-Get this: You’re 7X more likely to have a meaningful conversation with a couple if you respond within an hour of their inquiry.
+Get this: According to Hubspot you’re 7X more likely to have a meaningful conversation with a couple if you respond within an hour of their inquiry.
 Add to that, couples are spending less and less time actually planning their weddings than they used to.
 Why?
 Because most of them are used to using apps and their phones to complete a task or take on a project (like finding and booking you!).

 Make It Happen: Create a system for yourself that allows for you to respond to every inquiry that comes in the door within an hour.
 That might mean that during the week and office hours, you have someone on your team replying to emails that roll in and then on the weekend and after hours, you set up a template email that auto-responds to every inquiry letting them know that even though you’re away from your office, you’re excited about their email and that you’ll get back to them within the next day or so.

 You’d be surprised at the number of wedding pros who respond to inquiries and don’t include a congratulatory line.
 In this over-saturated world of marketing emails, social media feeds and apps, the emails and messages that actually cut through the clutter are the ones that sound like they were truly meant for the recipient.

 Make It Happen: Do a little research on your couples before you reply.
 Use The Knot Vision Card (for access to up-front details about their wedding day, style and must-haves) and don’t forget to congratulate them.
 Finally, sign off with your name (not the name of your business).